 AE-301 Aerospace Independent Study Course: For the final step in the Aerospace Branch studies the student must complete an independent studies project.
 The independent studies project must either consist of a paper or another approved project.
 The student MUST submit a topic or project description to the Branch Director for approval.
 Once approved the student will then have 10 weeks to submit their independent studies project for grading.
-After submittal and if the student receives a passing grade, then the student will be awarded a Bachelor of Military Science Degree with a Concentration in Aerospace Studies.
+After submittal and if the student receives a grade of Honors or Distinction on a 301 level course, they will be issued an Academic Excellence Award..
 Prerequisite for this course: AE-201.

 When requesting this exam please include your preferred “Callsign” that you would like to use.
 Upon successful completion of this course your chosen “Callsign” will be assigned to you if it is available.